yquan162/clementscoin/README.md

  - Connection Port - 3666

-For more information, as well as an immediately useable, binary version of the Clementscoin Core software, see [http:/clementstech.club](http://clementstech.club).
+For more information, as well as an immediately useable, binary version of the Clementscoin Core software, see the [Clements Tech website](https://clementstech.club/clementscoin/).

 License
 -------